 - Local anesthetics are injected into the wound and knee joint at the time of surgery.
 This will wear off within 8-12 hours.
 Patients commonly encounter more pain on the first or second day after surgery when swelling peaks. - Most patients will require some narcotic pain medication for a short period of time this can be taken as directed on the bottle. - Common side effects of the pain medication are nausea, drowsiness, and constipation.
 To decrease the side effects, take the medication with food.
-We recommend a stool softener such as Colace (docusate) available over the counter and be sure to drink plenty of water. - If you are having problems with nausea and vomiting, contact the office to possibly have your medications changed. - Do not drive a car or operate machinery while taking the narcotic medication. - Please avoid alcohol use while taking narcotic pain medication. - If you are having pain that is not being controlled by the pain medication prescribed, you may take an over the counter anti-inflammatory medication such as ibuprofen (600 800mg) or naproxen in between doses of pain medication.
+We recommend you use a stool softener such as Colace (docusate), This is available over the counter.
+Be sure to drink plenty of water. - If you are having problems with nausea and vomiting, contact the office to have your medications changed. - Do not drive a car or operate machinery while taking the narcotic medication. - Avoid alcohol use while taking narcotic pain medication.

+- If you are having pain that is not being controlled by the pain medication prescribed, you may take an over the counter anti-inflammatory medication such as ibuprofen (600-800mg) in between doses of pain medication.
 This will help to decrease pain and decrease the amount of narcotic medication required.
-Please take as directed on the bottle.

-For 6 weeks following surgery take one aspirin 81mg tablet daily to lower the risk of developing a blood clot after surgery.
+Please take as directed on the bottle. - Following surgery, take one aspirin 81mg tablet daily to lower the risk of developing a blood clot.
 Please contact the office should severe calf pain occur or significant swelling of the calf or ankle occur.